 Text and figures should be stored in separate files with clearly identifiable file names.
 The format of these files depends on the word processor used.
-We prefer Microsoft Word for Windows, Word Rich Text Format, Corel WordPerfect (up to 8.0).
-It is essential that the name and version of the word processing program, the type of computer on which the text was prepared (IBM compatible PC, or Macintosh) and the format of the text files, are clearly indicated in the accompanying letter.
+We prefer Microsoft Word for Windows, Word Rich Text Format, Corel WordPerfect (up to 8.0), or ASCII; Page Maker may also be accepted.
+It is essential that the name and version of the word processing program, the type of computer on which the text was prepared and the format of the text files, are clearly indicated in the accompanying letter.

 The contents of the disc should correspond exactly to the contents of the hardcopy manuscript.
+Discrepancies can lead to proofs of the wrong version being made.
 The word-processed text should be in single column format.
 Keep the layout of the text in line with the guidelines provided above; in particular, do not use the word processor's options to justify or to hyphenate the words.
 Please, refrain from using so-called styles, as these may induce severe mistakes during conversion procedures; do not use (report) templates.
 Do not include figures in a word-processing document, always provide figures as separate files, do not submit figures in a word-processing format, do not submit figures in Excel format.

-We will handle electronic figures prepared in CorelDraw, Illustrator, Freehand, (if saved in the original format of the program ,cdr, .ai, ....., as .eps, files or as .tif files).
+We will handle electronic figures prepared in CorelDraw, Illustrator, Freehand, (if saved in the original format of the program ,cdr, .ai, ..... or as, .eps, files).
 Photoshop files and Corel Photopaint files should be delivered in their original formats (.psd) or in tiff (.tif) format.

-Figures should preferable be submitted on CD-ROM or 100 Mb ZIP disc.
+Figures should preferable be submitted on 650 Mb CD-ROM or 100 Mb ZIP disc.
 Both IBM PC format and Apple Macintosh format can be processed.